openedx/edx-platform/docs/en_us/ORA2/source/PeerAssessment.rst

 #.
 Under the opening ``<criterion>`` tag, replace the text between the ``<name>`` tags with the name of your criterion.
 Then, replace the text between the ``<prompt>`` tags with the description of that criterion.

-   The criterion name doesn't appear in the student view, but the prompt text does.
-The system uses the criterion name for identification.
+   Note that **every criterion must have a unique name.** The system uses the criterion name for identification.
+For more information about criteria, see :ref:`PA Rubric`.

 #.
 Inside the first ``<option>`` tag, replace the value for ``points`` with the number of points that you want this option to receive.